 The Group Summary data collected in conjunction with the student seating number allows for examining group dynamics and amount and levels of S code type of interactions that reveal the impact of a lesson on student-to-student interactions.
 The table shows S codes and M10 event responses coming from specific groups.
 If the teacher and observer were wondering how the lesson stimulated student actions (S codes) within the small group, this data would indicate thereof.
-The Seating Chart Heat Map would show how much interaction occurred within that group and with color-coding to show the number of contributions each member made.
+The Seating Chart Heat Map would show how much interaction occurred within that group and color-coding to show each member's contributions.